ifeelrobbed/uoscripts/README.md

 * Magery: 50 (Though not mandatory, Magery is useful on any character.
 Even the biggest brute will appreciate spells like Recall to get around)
 * Healing: 20 (You like staying alive right?)

-Note taht for some odd reason, even if you only pick 3 skills to put points in, you still have to pick a 4th skill to have 0 in.
+Note that for some odd reason, even if you only pick 3 skills to put points in, you still have to pick a 4th skill to have 0 in.
 Just pick one, it doesn't matter.

 I would recommend leaving stats as is, possibly shaving off 10 strength for intellegence if you want to dabble in spells a little more.
 I would not go lower than 50 though.
 Until you have a firm handle on the game you will heavily prize the "staying alive" stats and skills